 - PM 826 Health, Illness, and the Use of Health Services or

 - PM 837 Measuring and Evaluating Healthcare Quality

 - PM 842 Health Economics for Health Services Research* or

 - Understanding Health Policy for Health Services Researchers or

 - additional alternatives with permission of program director

 *Only one health economics course may be counted toward this MS program.

 The program has a list of recommended elective courses.
-Choice of electives must be reviewed with and approved by the program director.
+Choice of electives must be reviewed with and approved by the academic advisor.

 Students may request to have required courses waived on the basis of coursework performed elsewhere or through other avenues of learning.
 Waivers will not reduce the overall number of course credits to be taken.